 First of all, weight training is no different from any exercise and is a stress on the body.

 An athlete who has multiple team training sessions and a game or event at weekends: one single lifting session will be perfect, while two sessions could easily be overboard and lead to fatigue.
 Meanwhile, an individual who is sleeping great, eating wonderfully and not experiencing much lifestyle stress then- regardless of age- can train multiple times per week.
 If you have heard someone older should train less than someone younger take with a grain of salt.
 In our experience how often someone trains is dependent on how experienced the trainee is, training intensity and how well they recover from each individual session.
 Someone 25 could be recovering inadequately, with poor nutrition choices and lousy sleep while someone 55 could have great recovery methods, and as a result, would be able to train more consistently than the 25 year old.
-Therefore, how often you lift, the intensity at which you lift, how busy you are in your day to day life, how well you eat and are you recovering properly from the intensity of the training session are relevant factors which must be considered.
+Therefore, how often you lift, the intensity at which you lift, how busy you are in your day to day life, how well you eat and are you recovering properly from the intensity of the training session are relevant factors which must be considered and factors which we at TLA love to work with.

 You are at a party and having a chat about so and so’s trainer.
 In that instance you may wonder “what exactly does a trainer do?”